caburj/mext/README.md

 });
 ```

-When the above file is loaded together with the `app.js` file (except the
+When the above file is loaded together with the `app.js` file, instead of
-module-level `.compile` calls), instead of logging the following:
+seeing the following in the logs:

 ```
 2
 bar1 -> bar -> foo1 -> foo
 ```
-It will now log:
+We will see:
 ```
 3                             (1) due to overriding of add in Utils bar1 -> bar -> foo1 -> foo